 In Mali, it’s taken to be a good sign when a journey begins under the rain.
-Yesterday’s voting in Bamako began under torrents, keeping people from the polls.
+The voting in Bamako yesterday, August 11, began under torrents, keeping people from the polls.
 When the skies cleared, the voters turned out for the second round in Mali’s hotly contested presidential election, the run-off between ex-Prime Minister Ibrahim Boubacar Keita (IBK) and ex-Finance Minister and banker Soumaila Cissé.
 Although Keita would seem to be the favorite, the official results will take time to emerge.
 Here are some preliminary thoughts, whoever the eventual victor may be.

 The jingle of the 2007 presidential campaign went like this: “ATT, Mali’s president / IBK, the grandson of the prophet / Soumaila Cissé, ringleader of the uncircumcised (bilakorokuntigi).”
 The actors have hardly changed, since only ATT is offstage and in 2012 he was ineligible anyway.
 If the presidential election originally scheduled for 2012 and derailed by Captain Amadou Haya Sanogo’s disastrous coup had been held as planned, the same pair would likely have faced each other in a run-off.
 So it’s remarkable how little has changed after such a dramatic year.
 IBK is still called “kankelentigi,” the man who means what he says, and he has made that sobriquet his campaign slogan.
 He’s also the “ce farin” of the 1990s, the “hot” or “strong” Prime Minister who stepped into save President Alpha Oumar Konaré’s flailing regime, to bring a temporary end to a wave of student strikes, and to weather a storm of protests from opposition leaders who refused to recognize Konaré’s government as legitimate.
 Many Malians recall Keita’s premiership with nostalgia, as the country had become nearly ungovernable, and he stepped up after a series of leaders before him had failed.
 Many felt he was sure to become president after Konaré left office, and the fact that that did not happen is attributed to a betrayal, a deeper, darker deal between Konaré and ATT, who had led the 1991 coup that opened Konaré’s path to power.
 Over the last several years, Keita has often given the impression that he too felt that he deserved to be president, and recently he has made no bones about the fact that he would not let the office be stolen from him again.
 After the 2012 coup, he refused publicly to form a government under the aegis of the junta, but then adopted a more careful and conciliatory stance towards its leadership.
 He has also carefully gathered support from many different sources.
 Foreign correspondents refer to him variously as the candidate of France, of “the Islamists,” the junta, and “the South of Mali,” their very confusion attesting to both the murkiness of Malian politics and the need to assign a color to a chameleon.
 The true color might be that of IBK’s white boubou.
 Already in 2007, and ever more so in the current crisis, Keita sought the support of the Muslim religious leadership, notably Mahmoud Dicko.
 While it’s true that some of the oral traditions of the Mande link the ancestors of the Keita clan to the Prophet Mohammed, I always detected a tinge of sarcasim involved in dubbing IBK the “grandson of the prophet,” but it beats being the ringleader of the uncircumcised.